GoogleChrome/developer.chrome.com/site/en/docs/web-platform/view-transitions/index.md

 {% endCompare %}

-This example uses `transition.domUpdated` to wait for the DOM update, and to reject if it fails. `switchView` no longer rejects if the transition fails, it resolves when the DOM update completes, and rejects if it fails.
+This example uses `transition.updateCallbackDone` to wait for the DOM update, and to reject if it fails. `switchView` no longer rejects if the transition fails, it resolves when the DOM update completes, and rejects if it fails.

-If you want `switchView` to resolve when the new view has 'settled', as in, any animated transition has completed or skipped to the end, replace `transition.domUpdated` with `transition.finished`.
+If you want `switchView` to resolve when the new view has 'settled', as in, any animated transition has completed or skipped to the end, replace `transition.updateCallbackDone` with `transition.finished`.

+{% Aside %}
+`updateCallbackDone` was previously `domUpdated`.
+It was renamed in Chrome 111.
+{% endAside %}

 ## Not a polyfill, but… {:#not-a-polyfill}